- Home

 Loveland Reservoir Water Transfer.

 In late March 2025, the Authority transferred 8,000 acre-feet of water from its Loveland Reservoir to Sweetwater Reservoir to secure a local cost-effective supply for its customers and dilute PFAS levels in the affected body of water.
-Preliminary data shows the transfer significantly reduced PFAS levels in the drinking water supply.
-Three key substances -PFOA, PFOS and PFHxS - all dropped from above response levels to well below response levels and close to notification levels for nearly every substance.
+Preliminary data shows the transfer was successful and significantly reduced PFAS levels in the drinking water supply.
+Three key substances -PFOA, PFOS and PFHxS - are now below response levels and meet state and federal safety standards.
+A response level is a higher benchmark than a notification level and requires a water agency to take action.
 More information about the transfer and the testing results was presented to the Authority Board at their meeting on April 9 and the data has been posted to the PFAS Education webpage.

 Sweetwater Authority will complete one additional quarterly test in 2025 to fully assess PFAS levels and determine appropriate long-term solutions.
 Moving forward, the Department of Drinking Water (DDW) will allow Sweetwater Authority to take an average of the quarterly test results to provide the full annual average.
 As soon as information is available, we will share those results with customers.